kpawase/elastic-search-poc/README.md

 - After successfull execution, this elastic-search-poc is up and running on you local machine.

-- two API are written under this project.
+- Two APIs are written in this project.

 1. Create Index: This api will create the index with name and file, user has provided within the requst body.